FlakeV/HLTVEventParser/README.md

 # HLTVEventParser

-Parser for get teams and players stat by event and export it to google sheets and csv files
+Parser for get teams and players stat by event and export it to google sheets

 ## Setup and run